Joint replacement involves surgery to replace the ends of bones in a damaged joint. This surgery creates new joint surfaces.

 In the future, make sure to let all health professionals know about your artificial knee so they will know how to care for you.

 Doctors may not recommend knee replacement for people who:

 Some doctors will recommend other types of surgery if possible for younger people and especially for those who do strenuous work.
 A younger or more active person is more likely than an older or less active person to have an artificial knee joint wear out.
-People who are very overweight are also more likely to have an artificial knee joint wear out from the extra stress on the joint.

 The younger you are when you have the surgery and the more stress you put on the joint, the more likely it is that you will later need a second surgery to replace the first artificial joint.
 Over time, the components wear down or may loosen and need to be replaced.